 Protect your teeth against further decay and damage, cover up unsightly teeth, save your natural tooth, and complete your smile makeover with dental crowns from Philly Dentistry.
 A porcelain crown will restore your tooth to its original shape and size and eliminate any discomfort.
 Plus, you will feel confident about smiling again, knowing that your teeth look good.

-Make your appointment at our Philadelphia dental office with Dr. Cirka or Dr. Meier to learn more about dental crowns and whether you are a candidate for this restorative dentistry procedure.
+Make your appointment at our Philadelphia dental office with Dr. Cirka, Dr. Meier, Dr. Jeon or Dr. Smith to learn more about dental crowns and whether you are a candidate for this restorative dentistry procedure.

 or contact us today for a free consultation with Dr. Cirka, Dr. Jeon, or Dr. Ridge in our Center City, Philadelphia office.